Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 Please make sure on all the nodes, ssh is enabled.

+Optionally, setting up password-less ssh will make distributed copy and configuration easier.
+In this doc, we use the example of manual downloading and starting Alluxio on multiple nodes, for demo purpose only.
+The manual process here can be much simplified and automated using `CopyDir` or `Ansible` scripts.
+Please refer to this [doc](Running-Alluxio-on-a-Cluster.html] and [Running-Alluxio-on-EC2](Running-Alluxio-on-EC2.html] for the alternatives.

 ## Downloading Alluxio

 First, [download the Alluxio release](http://www.alluxio.org/download) locally.
 You can